iprasannamb/sylph/README.md

 - **Encrypted, Ephemeral Workspace**
   A creation space that vanishes if you try to publish of capture it.
-  Desgined for pure thought-- free from metrics and validation.
 ---

 ## Privacy First